LUCKYS1NGHH/Preview-Image-Terminal/README.md

 # Preview-Image-Terminal

-Preview Images in Terminal with Python Script
+### Preview Images in Terminal with Python

 > [!NOTE]
-> ### If you use Kitty Terminal than the image will appear in full pixels, Otherwise it will be displayed using ANSI color blocks in your terminal.
+> If you use Kitty Terminal than the image will appear in full pixels
+> Otherwise it will be displayed using ANSI color blocks in your terminal.